dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 This guide assumes that:

 - You have an active AWS account.
 If you don’t have this, [create a new account](https://aws.amazon.com/).
-- You have a running EKS cluster with a minimal two nodes with allocatable 11 pods per node and also Helm 3.x, *kubectl*  are installed.
+- You have a running EKS cluster with a minimal two nodes with allocatable 11 pods per node, e.g. instances like t2.small or t3.small and higher.
+And also Helm 3.x, *kubectl* are installed.